projectsophon/hardhat-circom/README.md

 1. Compile the circuits
 2. Apply the final beacon
 3. Output your `wasm` and `zkey` files
-4. Generate and output a `Verifier.sol`
+4. Generate and output Verifier contracts

 ## Installation